Best Security Camera Without Wifi | Best Cellular Network Security Camera | Best Window and Door Sensors |

 - Motion sensors (here’s the one we use)

-Keep on reading for more ideas about how to protect your property without Internet.
+Keep reading to learn more about how to protect your property without Internet so that you can find the exact solution you need.

 The first low tech home security system we’ll talk about are window and door sensors.
-Basically, they’ll let you know when any of these things are activated.
-For this, you don’t need Internet.
+Basically, they let you know when any of these things are activated.
+For this, you don’t need Internet and it’s a simple, but important way to improve your home security.

 Set-Up

-When you’re going to install the sensors, place magnet on the door and the transmitter on the frame.
-Be sure that both of them are aligned so that the system knows when the sensor has been triggered.
+When you install the sensors, place the magnet on the door and the transmitter on the frame.
+Make sure that both of them are aligned so that the system knows when the sensor has been triggered.

 Option #2: Motion Sensors

-Motion sensors are very crucial at detecting potential thieves in order to protect you and your family.
+Motion sensors are crucial for detecting potential thieves, in order to protect you and your family.
 As the name suggests, these sensors activate upon detecting any kind of movement.

 You’ll need to place the sensors in a place where they can cover a wide range of space.
-The most ideal areas to place them are either the left or right corners of the ceiling where there is nothing blocking its field of vision, such as a large flat screen TV or cabinet.
+Ideal areas to place them are either the left or right corners of the ceiling where there is nothing blocking their field of vision.

-They’re usually powered with batteries, so be sure to check them periodically to make sure you’re still safe and sound.
+They’re usually powered with batteries, so be sure to check them periodically to make sure they’ve still got power.

 Never place motion sensors on the window or near a bedroom door.
 This is because constant movement from window blinds as well as closing and opening of doors can disrupt the sensor’s operations.
-Instead of that, you should put it outside of your hallway, especially in an open area.
+Instead, you should put it outside the hallway, ideally in an open area.

 If your house has a second or third level, then place the sensor in the halls of those levels near the staircase.

-You can learn more about this cheap home security without Internet device: Motion Sensor Alarms for any Budget.
+We have a whole article about this cheap internet-free home security device, which you can find here: Motion Sensor Alarms for any Budget.

 In Case Of Internet Outages

-You can opt for a security company that specializes on cellular monitoring, which is on a different frequency than wireless monitoring and is more reliable.
+If you have a security company that monitors everything, an outage could affect their flow of information.
+You can opt for a security company that specializes in cellular monitoring, which is on a different frequency than wireless monitoring and is more reliable.

 Option #3: Security Cameras Without Internet